 tions made be propagated back to the model? and (3) if both extended code and model are concurrently modified, can the mapping be used for synchronization?

 Semantic-conformance: We assess the preservation of UML semantics in the code.
 In [11], we show our experiments to test the runtime execution of the code against the precise semantics of UML State Machine standardized by OMG in [12] with a test suite consisting 66 test cases.
-62 out of 66 cases passed leaving for future to fix failed test cases.
+62 out of 66 cases passed leaving for future to fix the failed test cases.

 Standard code efficiency: We target resource-constrained em- bedded systems.
 Hence, event processing speed and memory usage are critical.
 We compare the efficiency of the generated code with the code generated by some UML tools and source code libraries in [11].
 The results show that the code in our approach runs fast and requires little memory.